SPauly/Project_Microbit/README.md

 # Project_Microbit

+The following tasks were the preparation for an internship at the Fraunhofer IMS which unfortunately was canceled due to covid.
+After having left those files alone for about two years I decided to put them on here and maybe work on them once the LSMS Project is finished.
+Feel free to hit me up for questions, contributions etc. :)
+And yes, I know this project is poorly documented and the code is all over the place...
+All things that will change once I reopen this project.

 # Task:

 - Program a step detection (when the micro:bit is attached to the body or directly to the foot).